wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The last eviction request that is successfully completed will call `retry()` on the old address to schedule the next entry in the old address's MSHR register, if any.

+If `handleEviction()` fails with the eviction entry being the front entry of the MSHR register, then either the block is still being locked, or the address to be evicted has no longer been in the cache.
+The latter is a possible scenario if multiple eviction requests on the same old address are being processed, in which case the earlier `lookup()` will return `NULL`, causing the `handleEviction()` to pick a new replacement block with a different address.
+The function seems to only handle the latter, though, by comparing the line's address with the old address.
+If they mismatch, then the address of the current `line` is used as the old address to insert another eviction entry into the MSHR.
+The `removeEvictPointer()` and `retry()` calls just serve identical purposes as those in the other branch.
+Whether the former case matters and whether it is handled at all is unknown to me.